• Skip to primary navigation

 7. Understanding the mechanics behind social media

 Knowledge is power.
 Understanding how social media works can be empowering.
-Platforms are designed to capture your attention, often using algorithms that curate content based on your behavior.
+Platforms are designed to capture your attention, often using algorithms that curate content based on your behaviour.
 By being aware of these tactics and regularly adjusting your privacy settings, you can have more control over your digital experience.

 8. Take a temporary break if needed

 There may be times when social media feels overwhelmingly negative.
 In such cases, it’s perfectly okay to step back.
 A hiatus, whether short or extended, can offer the space needed to recalibrate and heal.
-While social media has its benefits, prioritizing your mental and emotional well-being is crucial.
+While social media has its benefits, prioritising your mental and emotional well-being is crucial.
 Periodic breaks can remind you of the enriching experiences life outside the digital realm offers.
 Remember, life’s best moments often aren’t online—they’re the ones you live and cherish.

 Social media is a bustling pool of likes, shares, and comments.
 But remember, it’s just a slice of our vast, vibrant life.
 Like any tool, it’s all about how we wield it.
 So, let’s keep it real, prioritise our well-being, and steer our own online journey.